Category:774 Cathodic Protection

 - Elgard Mesh System - When replacement sections of anode are required, it shall be replaced with a two inch overlap on sound in-place mesh.
 A current distributor bar or bars shall be resistance welded to the replacement mesh and to sound in-place mesh.
 The ends of the existing mesh at the splice shall be cleaned and tied to the replacement mesh.

-Contact must be made with the district office before overlay and/or deck repairs are done on a cathodically protected bridge.
+Contact must be made with the district office before wearing surface and/or deck repairs are done on a cathodically protected bridge.
 Repairs to the wearing surface should have no adverse effect on the cathodic protection system.
 Anodes shall be inspected and an electrical continuity test performed on the effected area.
 When repairing the wearing surface, the debonded area shall be saw cut 1 in. plus or minus.
 The material in the area shall be removed by lightweight air or electrical hammer and chisel or point.
 If anodes or supply wires are damaged, they shall be repaired.
 The appropriate splice kit and procedure shall be used, see anode repair.
 If sound concrete is removed to allow room for a splice, remove by chipping.
 In addition, see the following notes for different type systems.

 - Slotted Systems (Type 2) - All slots should be inspected and an electrical continuity test performed on the affected area.